Built for Engineers and Developers

 Multiple Language SupportThe API is compatible with most major programming languages, including Visual Basic for Applications (VBA), VB.NET, C#, C++, Visual Fortran, Python, and Matlab.

 Smart SpreadsheetsEmploy the API from within an Excel spreadsheet to create, modify, and run a model, then extract the results back to the spreadsheet for further processing.

 Build Custom PluginsPlugins created with the API can be accessed from within CSI software directly, allowing the use of custom commands in conjunction with the regular software features.

 The CSI API is currently available for ETABS, SAP2000, and CSiBridge.

-To get the most out of your development efforts, the CSI API has been made as consistent as possible between the products to allow tools and applications created using the CSI API to be easily adapted for all CSI products.
+To get the most out of your development efforts, the CSI API is consistent between the products to allow tools and applications created using the CSI API to be adapted easily for all CSI products.

 Starting with ETABS v18, SAP2000 v21, and CSiBridge v21, it is now possible to develop cross-product API tools that work with all three products.
 This allows you to write the code once and use it in all three products.
 These versions of the API are also forward compatible to future major versions of these products without the need for recompiling.

 All of the API functions are thoroughly documented in a searchable help file.
-This help file contains information on hundreds of CSI API functions, with the discussion for each function describing the syntax and parameters, what version the function was first made available, any changes to the function, and an example showing the usage of the function.
+This help file contains information about hundreds of CSI API functions, with the discussion for each function describing the syntax and parameters, the version in which the function was first made available, any changes to the function, and an example showing the usage of the function.

-TemplatesFor commonly used structural components, use the API to build and interface to parametrically build such components.
+TemplatesUse the API to build an interface to parametrically create commonly used structural components.